soniacweb/potterworld/README.md

 ```

-I had to map through the 'values' and 'colors' key to list the values from the object in the array.
+We had to map through the 'values' and 'colors' key to list the values from the object in the array.

 ## Filtering and Search Features: Building a basic React.js form with no additional libraries